 - Ensure that health and safety arrangements across the College are periodically reviewed and periodic reports on health and safety provided to University management as required.

-Head of School/ Director of Research Institute/Head of Service
+Head of School/Head of Service

-Staff at this level within the University will have the main day-to-day responsibility for managing the unit they head and, as such, will also have a significant health and safety role in setting up, managing and monitoring the safety arrangements within the unit.
+Members of staff at this level within the University will have the main day-to-day responsibility for managing the unit they head and, as such, will also have a significant health and safety role in setting up, managing and monitoring the safety arrangements within the unit.

 Tasks may be delegated to other unit staff but key responsibilities of the Head of Unit will include the following:

 - Demonstrate leadership and commitment to the development and maintenance of effective standards of health and safety/environmental protection practice.

 - Ensure that health and safety/environmental legal requirements affecting the work of the unit are identified and taken account of within the unit strategic and operational plans and practices.

 - Ensure the production of suitable documented procedures and arrangements for the management of health and safety/environmental protection within the unit.
 Ensure that all staff clearly understand their individual safety responsibilities both as individuals and with regard to any supervisory or managerial role that they may hold.